-A genus of bacteria in the Enterobacteriaceae family.
-Yersinia bacteria appear as gram-negative rods and share many physiological properties with related Escherichia coli bacteria.
-Of the approximately 19 species of Yersinia, Y. pestis, Y. enterocolitica, and Y. pseudotuberculosis are etiological agents of human disease.
+A genus of bacteria (some being pathogenic to humans) in the Yersiniaceae family.
+Members of the bacterial genus Yersinia (family Yersiniaceae, order Enterobacterales) appear as Gram-negative rods (that is, they do not retain the crystal violet stain used in Gram staining) and share many physiological properties with related Escherichia coli bacteria.
+Of the approximately 18–20 species of Yersinia, Y. pestis, Y. enterocolitica, and Y. pseudotuberculosis are etiological agents of human disease.
 Yersinia pestis (see illustration) causes flea-borne bubonic plague.
-Also known as the Black Death, this extraordinarily acute process is believed to have killed more than 200 million people during human history.
+Also known as the Black Death, this extraordinarily acute process is believed to have killed possibly 200 million people during human history.
 Enteropathogenic Y. pseudotuberculosis and Y. enterocolitica typically cause mild chronic enteric infections.
 The remaining species either promote primary infection of fish (for example, Y. ruckeri) or exist as secondary invaders or inhabitants of natural environments (for example, Y. aldovae, Y. bercovieri, Y. frederiksenii, Y. intermedia, Y. kristensenii, Y. mollaretii, and Y. rohdei).
-See also: Bacteria; Escherichia; Food microbiology; Food poisoning; Medical bacteriology; Microbiology
+See also: Bacteria; Escherichia; Food microbiology; Food poisoning; Foodborne disease; Medical bacteriology; Microbiology; Plague; Staining

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.